Julian and Mary Jane

 Link to larger image in new window

 We'd wanted to make one of these for years, and finally got around to doing one in December of 2001.
 Lots of wonderful chocolate!
+The recipe (from "The Way to Cook", Julia Child) is gluten-free except for a small amount of flour used to dust the pan; it would be easy to substitute tapioca flour or another gluten-free flour.
 Click the thumbnail or the magnifier glass for a larger image.

 Note: